 “The only safeguard is that the kids themselves will out the abusers and make them leave.
 But that’s naïve.
-Most homeless kids are too embarrassed to tell anyone they’re being abused.”
+Most homeless kids are too embarrassed to tell anyone they’re being abused or bullied.”

 “So, we get them off the streets but haven’t provided a safe place?”